 What Haskell (specifically the basics in form of https://haskell.mooc.fi/ ) taught me.
+(Spoiler: it taught me a lot of blind spots in my knowledge.)

 I used to think that I can learn functional programming well enough without ever touching Haskell or any other purely pure language.
 I also used to think that isolation of side effects on type level would be a hassle.
 Now I think I was incorrect.